almeida-matheus/aws-organizations-policies/README.md

 <br>

 ## About

-AWS SCP (Service Control Policies) for AWS Organizations service.
-Centrally manage permissions across AWS accounts, enforcing security, compliance, and governance at an organizational level.
-Simplifies access control and reduces risk of misconfigurations.
+AWS Organizations allows you to manage multiple AWS accounts in a centralized way.

+AWS Organizations Policies are a set of rules that help you manage your organizations accounts and control access.

+The purpose of this project is to centrally provide examples of policies that can help increase the security level of your organizations accounts.

+Feel free to contibute :)

 ## Installation
 #### 1. Install python and pip